shreyashpatel5506/VirtualAssistant/README.md

 Prompt: “Alexa, tell me about the history of chess.”

 Response: If Alexa doesn’t have a dedicated case, she defaults to a smart Google search, ensuring the user always gets useful information.

-✨ Now your README is complete, polished, and visually engaging with emojis — perfect for impressing testers, devs, or even investors.